-- The practitioner will wear a facemask at all times in the clinic, including when entering and exiting the clinic premises. - Medical gowns are not required to be worn by the practitioner, but are permitted if a practitioner so chooses. - The practitioner will wear non-latex gloves if/when appropriate. - Gloves may be appropriate when over-use of cleaning and/or chemicals causes skin irritation, or when the practitioner's hands or skin of the hands are otherwise inured. - Hands will be washed prior to putting the gloves on and immediately after removing them. - o Gloves may also be worn by the practitioner at the client's request. - Clients are required to wear a facemask in the clinic at all times. - If clients have their own fabric facemask, they are requested to bring it.
-If they do not have a fabric facemask, a single-use non-medical mask will be provided to them upon their arrival. - A mask or face covering can be homemade or purchased, and should: - Be made of at least 3 layers; 2 layers should be tightly woven material fabric, such as cotton or linen, the third (middle) layer should be a filter-type fabric, such as non-woven polypropylene fabric; - Be large enough to completely and comfortably cover the nose, mouth and chin without gaping; - All for easy breathing; - Fit securely to the head with ties or ear loops; - Be comfortable and not require frequent adjustments; - Be changed as soon as possible if damp or dirty; - Maintain its shape after washing and drying - Note that face shields, neck gaiters and exhalation valves are not appropriate.
+- The practitioner may wear a facemask in the clinic premises - The practitioner will be required to wear a facemask during treatment at client request - Medical gowns are not required to be worn by the practitioner, but are permitted if a practitioner so chooses. - The practitioner will wear non-latex gloves if/when appropriate. - Gloves may be appropriate when over-use of cleaning and/or chemicals causes skin irritation, or when the practitioner's hands or skin of the hands are otherwise inured. - Hands will be washed prior to putting the gloves on and immediately after removing them. - o Gloves may also be worn by the practitioner at the client's request. - Clients are recommended to wear a facemask in the clinic at all times. - If clients have their own fabric facemask, they are requested to bring it.
+If they do not have a fabric facemask, a single-use non-medical mask can be provided to them upon their arrival. - A mask or face covering can be homemade or purchased, and should: - Be made of at least 3 layers; 2 layers should be tightly woven material fabric, such as cotton or linen, the third (middle) layer should be a filter-type fabric, such as non-woven polypropylene fabric; - Be large enough to completely and comfortably cover the nose, mouth and chin without gaping; - All for easy breathing; - Fit securely to the head with ties or ear loops; - o Be comfortable and not require frequent adjustments; - Be changed as soon as possible if damp or dirty; - o Maintain its shape after washing and drying - Note that face shields, neck gaiters and exhalation valves are not appropriate.